Water filter - How to choose a drinking water filter?

 - Choosing a cheap and uncertified water filter from an unknown or unverified brand;

-- Lack of depth filtration or an insufficient system;
+- Lack of or insufficient in-depth filtration system;

-- The problem of availability of service, spare parts and cartridges.
+- Problems with availability of service, spare parts, and cartridges.

-A water filter is a health concern, not just an accessory .
-A properly selected system ensures safe water every day and reduces risks in the long run.
+A water filter is about taking care of your health, not just an accessory.
+A properly chosen system ensures safe water daily and reduces risks in the long term.

-And yet - why is it important to filter drinking water?
+And still - why is drinking water filtration important?

-Water makes up about 60-70% of our body.
-We consume water every day , so the quality of water directly affects our health and general well-being.
+Water makes up approximately 60-70% of our body.
+We consume water daily, therefore, water quality directly reflects on our health and overall well-being.

 - Protects health;